What Do Invisalign Aligners Treat?

 Extreme Tooth Rotation

 Crowded growth during dental development may cause a large degree of tooth rotation, where the tooth is twisted out of its correct position.
-If the rotation is more than 20 degrees, Invisalign may not work alone to move it into its correct placement.
+If the rotation is more than 20 degrees, Invisalign treatment may not work alone to move it into its correct placement.